ncbi/ncbi-vdb/README.md

 # HISTORY
 This branch is being kept for historical purposes **only**.
 The features in this code are not currently needed and may never be needed.
+This branch is frozen.
+Any trouble tickets referencing this branch will be ignored.
+Any pull requests to or from this branch will be ignored.

 # The NCBI SRA ( Sequence Read Archive )